 You can shoot through semi-transparent objects, such as glass.
 These create reflections around your model.
 This will give your close-ups a clean, minimalistic look.

-You can also hold an object in front of your lens, making sure that only part of your lens is covered.
+You can also hold an object in front of your lens, ensuring that only part of your lens is covered.
 This will create a blurred foreground.
-You can use it to hide parts of your model’s face, make your composition more colourful, or add depth to your close-up.
+You can use it to hide parts of your model’s face, make your composition more colorful, or add depth to your close-up.

 Cropping doesn’t mean you have to crop your final results during the editing process.
 You can crop things out during your photoshoot.
 To do this, change the way you approach photography.

 Instead of photographing your model directly, you can photograph half of their face.
 Or photograph the top of their head, the bottom half of their face, etc.

 Combined with good lighting, these cropping techniques will let you get creative.
 And you won’t compromise the quality of your work.

 Close-up portrait photography can be so much more than detailed photos of people’s faces.

 To elevate your close-up photography, focus on lighting, storytelling, foregrounds, and expressions.
 You’ll take authentic and eye-catching photos of any subject with these elements.

 Check out our Profit from Portraits ebook to take your portraiture to the next level!